Trio élégiaque No.1 in G minor

 Piano Trio No. 1 in D minor, Op.
 32

 Allegro, ma non agitato - Andante - Maestoso - Tempo I

-Jitka Čechová completed her piano studies at Prague Conservatory under Jan Novotný and continued at the Academy of Performing Arts under Peter Toperczer.
+Jitka Čechová (piano) completed her piano studies at Prague Conservatory under Jan Novotný and continued at the Academy of Performing Arts under Peter Toperczer.
 She completed her postgraduate studies under Eugen Indjic in Paris and Vitali Berzon in Freiburg, and took master classes under Rudolf Kehrer in Weimar, and Eugen Indjic and Lazar Berman in Piešťany.

 She has been the laureate of numerous international competitions and the subject of critical acclaim as a soloist in many European countries as well as in South Africa, South America and Japan.

 She performs regularly on prestigious international stages and festivals both at home and abroad (Edinburgh, Graz, Paris, Frankfurt, Baden-Baden, the Bodensee Festival, Prague Spring, Ticino Musica etc.).
 For Jitka Čechová, chamber music is one of the essential elements of her musical identity.
 She has made a number of solo and chamber recordings for Czech and international labels.
 In 2014 she finished a large project of the complete piano works by Bedřich Smetana for Supraphon (8 CDs).
 Presently she is realizing the new recording project of the Czech Radio – the complete sonatas by Domenico Scarlatti.
 In the spring 2016 will be released the new CD of the complete 3 piano concertos and Concertino by Josef Páleníček with the Czech Radio Symphony Orchestra, conducted by R. Zollman and S. Vavrinek.